How to Get Your Gift Baskets on Television

 It seems so difficult to showcase your gift baskets on a local television show, right?

-Yes, it’s difficult until you see a competitor showing off all they have to offer.
+Yes, it’s difficult until you see a competitor showing off what they offer.
 That leads to more business going their way and not coming to you.

 At that point you ask yourself, “How did she get that spot?”
 Let me share how it happened:

-I’ve talked about getting gift baskets on television in the past, and now that the holiday season is near, it’s time for another look at this very-important marketing strategy.
+I’ve talked about television appearances in the past, and because gift-giving occasions occur each month, it’s time for another look at this very-important marketing strategy.

 Three main steps